anushthaPrakash/CS_204_RISCV/README.md

     0x4 0x008000EF
     0x8 0x0440006F
   </code></pre>
-  <li>The machine code in this format for the 3 test cases i.e. bubblesort (bubblesort.mem),sum of array element (arraysum.mem) and fibonacci(fibonacci.mem) is provided in the root directory.
-You can copy paste the code from there to the test_case.mem file in src folder for running that.</li>
+  <li>The machine code in this format for the 3 test cases i.e. bubblesort (bubblesort.mem), sum of array element (arraysum.mem) and fibonacci (fibonacci.mem) are provided in the root directory.
+You can copy-paste the code from there to test_case.mem file in src folder for running them.</li>
-  <li>If you want to run any code written in assembly, Go to venus copy paste the dump in the input.py file in src folder the run the inp.py file.
-It will convert the dump into the required format and write it in the test_case.mem file .
-Then you can run the code again to see the output</li>
+  <li>If you want to run any code written in assembly, Go to venus simulator (online), copy-paste the dump in the input.py file in src folder, then run the inp.py file.
+It will convert the dump into the required assembly format and write it in the test_case.mem file.
+You can run the code to see the output.</li>
 </ul>
 <br>
 ### Output Format